Profile

 are defined,ranged

-can be used that allows a more detailled control over theProfile
+can be used that allows a more detailed control over theProfile

 , specifying upper and lower bounds for everySnapshot